My Main Page with Links to My Other

 by Jeanne Chall

-The Academic Achievement Challenge begins with a literally chilling example.
-The late Jeanne Chall compared two swimming classes.
+The Academic Achievement Challenge begins with a chilling example.
+The late, splendid Jeanne Chall compared two swimming classes.
 In the teacher-centered class the teacher explicitly teaches five-year-olds.
 Students followed directions.
 In the student-centered class the students played around, with some of them merely shivering in a corner.

-Composing a 180-page history of education practices is no easy task, but Chall does a splendid job.
-She writes that excellent teachers can succeed with traditional or progressive practices--or some mixture of both.
-She argues, however, that the best research evidence suggests that traditional teacher practices are better overall for academic achievement, especially for at-risk children and for teachers who lack the skills or personality to successfully implement progressive methods.
+Composing a 180-page history of education practices is no easy job, but Chall does a tremendous job.
+Excellent teachers can succeed with traditional or progressive practices--or some mixture of both.
+She argues, however, the best research evidence suggests traditional teacher practices are better overall for academic achievement, especially for at-risk children and for teachers lacking the skills or personality to successfully implement progressive methods.

-The Man and Lawrence analysis of schools indicates the characteristics of good schools include having excellent teachers and principals, high standards, focus on basic education, frequent pupil evaluation, good school environments, and teachers who spend much more time interacting with the whole class rather than with individual students.
-Tough standards and enforcement at the beginning of the school year improve many other factors.
+An analysis of schools by Man and Lawrence indicates that the characteristics of good schools include having high standards, solid basic education, and frequent pupil evaluation.
+Teachers should spend much more time interacting with the whole class rather than with individual students.
+Enforcement of tough standards at the beginning of the school year immensely helps.
+Having excellent teachers and principals matters most.

-Chall argues against the current emphasis on readiness, individual student differences, and student choice especially for young children.
-Studies suggest that readiness can be developed.
-We should meet standards even if it means summer school.
+The current emphasis on readiness, student choice, and individual student differences, especially for young children, finds no fan in Chall.
+Readiness, studies suggest, can be developed.
+Standards should be met even if it means summer school.
 "School factors are the strongest predictors of achievement."
 Highly Recommended.

 My Main Page with Links to My Other Book Reviews